 Take Great Hiking Photos With Your Smartphone

-Chances are as a hiker you’ll want to share your incredible experiences through photos.
-Yet, hiking with your DSLR can be rather bulky and even taking your point and shoot is extra weight and space in your pack.
+Chances are you’ll want to share your incredible experiences through photos.
+Yet, hiking with your DSLR can be bulky and even taking your point and shoot is extra weight and space in your pack.
 A smartphone though, can be your ideal hiking camera.
 Phones are generally light, compact, sturdy and chances are, you were going to bring it anyway.
 Camera phones don’t always take the best pictures but with enough practice, yours can work for you.

 There is no perfect recipe for a great smartphone image but there are a few ingredients that can help your photos come out looking great.
 I went through and broke down all these ingredients into four categories to help a cellphone photography noob channel their inner Ansel Adams: composition, technique, accessories and subject matter.

 Composition is the arrangement of different elements within a work of art.
 When taking photos on the trail this could mean making a choice of where to stand in your photo, deciding what elements to focus on and how to frame them in your shot.
 To make your shots unique and interesting you can utilize compositional techniques.
 There are a many techniques to work with (some get very involved and complicated), so I chose a few to highlight that anyone can master to a big impact on their photography.

 Rule of Thirds – Left Golden ratio – Right

 The Rule of Thirds uses a grid of nine equal segments.
 Most cameras have a setting for this so you can see the grid as you are taking your shot.
 The trick with using the rule of thirds is to place the subject of a photo on one of the segments lines where it intersects with another line.
 The Golden Ratio is a more complex version of the rule of thirds that is believed to make the image feel more organic.
 This rule has the image is separated into unequal segments with a ratio of ~1:1.6.